 Figure 9 depicts the relative contribution of each type of equipment charging to the facility's peak demand.
-Cumulatively, these demands are estimated to lead to a 464% increase in peak demand compared to the terminal's baseline power demand.
-The procurement and operation of two new grid-connected mobile harbor cranes is the primary driver of this peak demand increase, as it alone represents a tripling of the terminal's baseline electricity peak demand today.
+Cumulatively, these demands are estimated to lead to a 608% increase in peak demand compared to the terminal's baseline power demand.
+The procurement and operation of two new grid-connected mobile harbor cranes is the primary driver of this peak demand increase, as they alone represent a quintupling of the terminal's assumed baseline electricity peak demand.

-Figure 10 presents a similar graphic except with the data presented in units of electricity use, not power demand, which shows only a 37% increase in electricity usage from fleet electrification.
+Figure 10 presents a similar graphic except with the data presented in units of electricity use, not power demand, which shows only a 22% increase in electricity usage from fleet electrification.
 This disparity in the percentage increases of power demand and electricity consumption is attributable to the intermittent nature of the fleet charging loads and anticipated mobile harbor crane usage.